surbhisonkiya/introsde-2017-assignment-2-server/README.md

         Server github repository: https://github.com/surbhisonkiya/introsde-2017-assignment-2-server.git

 2) In the terminal, navigate to the path where you have cloned the repository on your local machine.
 3) Build the war file from build.xml.
-Execute below command in the terminal -
+Execute below command in the terminal.
+It creates war with name "sde-assignment-02-server.war".

          ant create.war